Remote Claims Adjuster Improvement in One Area During Pandemic

 Usually, when the word improvement is mentioned when referring to work performance, the dreaded yearly supervisory review has that box on the review sheet.
 However, this positive trend developed in a critical area.

 We used to see the initial three-point contact not accomplished within 24 – 48 business hours.
 During the pandemic, for some reason, the immediate responsibility of making contact with the employer, employee, and physician was accomplished timely on almost all files.

 Making contact ASAP will always result in lower reserves because most of the claim happens in the first 48 hours, Investigating and controlling the claim in the first few days will result in lower reserves and a better claim outcome for the injured employee.

 Findings From My Remote Claims Adjuster Interviews

 I decided to call the three claims adjusters that will allow me to bother them now and then with questions.
 My calls with them have appeared before in a few articles.
 I was told four things that may have better facilitated their immediate action on new lost time claims.
-They are:

 - Privacy – when making the three-point contact, a quiet room to work means no background noises or interruptions.
 Taking a recorded statement with background noise does not occur in a home-based office.

 - Concentration – adjusting priorities was much easier when the adjusters had no disturbances.
 With three-point contact as the highest priority, an incoming claim assignment could be fully handled immediately.

 - Meetings – an impromptu meeting did not occur that often.
 Most meetings had to be scheduled during their workday.
 Working remotely allowed the adjusters to have more control of their prioritizing tasks.